sujallsahu/Demo-Repository/README.md

 # Demo-Repository
-This is a demo Repository for knowing git and github
+This is a demo Repository for knowing git and github.